-You can find Klaviyo’s Email Campaigns Trend Report by navigating to Campaigns tab and clicking Options > View Email Trends.
+You can find Klaviyo’s Email Campaigns Trend Report by navigating to the Campaigns tab and clicking Options > View Email Trends.

 This report allows you to track how your campaigns are performing in the aggregate.
-This means you can get a big picture view of how your clicks, open rates, and recipients change over time.
+This means you can get a big-picture view of how your clicks, open rates, and recipients change over time.

 These are the metrics you’ll see in the report for each campaign: